till1993/arw_cleanup/README.md

   - `arw_cleanup --dry-run "D:\Photos\Session 01"`
 - Preview only (no deletion), recursively:
   - `arw_cleanup -n -r "D:\Photos\Session 01"`
-- Move to quarantine folder instead of deleting:
+- Force deletion instead of quarantining:
-  - `arw_cleanup --quarantine "D:\Photos\Session 01"`
+  - `arw_cleanup --delete "D:\Photos\Session 01"`

 If you run from the JAR (see below) you also pass the directory path as the single argument.
 If the argument count is wrong a short help banner is printed.